Because blogging Arsenal should be done by Arsenal fans.

 Any nice men?

 Only Jackson Browne.
 What a guy!
 But Glenn Frey and Howard Marks and Huey Lewis were a lot of fun too.
-B.B.King was so interesting that I asked him questions for an hour and a half, allowing a long queue to form in the hotel corridor outside.
-And Dr John, in the same hotel, was just lovely
+B.B.King was so interesting that I asked him questions for an hour and a half, allowing a long queue of journalists to form in the hotel corridor outside.
+And Dr John, in the same hotel, was just lovely.

 Last thoughts on your final blog?